hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.5.
 Using Set

-Hazelcast Set(`ISet`) is a distributed set which does not allow duplicate elements.
-For details refer to [Set section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#set) in the Hazelcast IMDG Reference Manual.
+Hazelcast Set (`ISet`) is a distributed set which does not allow duplicate elements.
+For details, see the [Set section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#set) in the Hazelcast IMDG Reference Manual.

 A Set usage example is shown below.